Table of Contents

-It is precisely for these reasons that athletes who practice rowing at a professional level are characterised by having a broad back and muscular arms.
+It is precisely for these reasons that athletes who practice rowing at a professional level are characterized by having a broad back and muscular arms.
 Training regularly on the rowing machine with the proper technique, without a doubt will cause the muscles to develop in equal proportions.

 Indoor Rowing Machine Correct Technique

 The important thing is to achieve a stable position first.
-For this you have to fix your feet with the tapes to the footrest.
+For this, you have to fix your feet with the tapes to the footrest.
 We recommend you use sneakers with a flat sole.
-To learn the rowing technique it is better to also select a low resistance.
+To learn the rowing technique, it is better also to select a low resistance.
 The correct rowing movement is done by following only these three steps:

 1. Grip Phase

 This is the initial position that is similar to squats.
 With the feet placed on the supports, the knees must be flexed.
-The hands (looking down) have to grip the handles tightly, the arms should be stretched, the trunk leaning forward, the abdomen stressed and the muscles of the back relaxed.
+The hands (looking down) have to grip the handles tightly, the arms should be stretched, the trunk leaning forward, the abdomen stressed, and the muscles of the back relaxed.

 2. Push Phase

 The movement begins with the pull that the legs send to the feet while keeping the back and shoulders straight.
 At this point, the muscles of the back contract, while the chest is inflated.
-At the same time, the muscles of the thighs and glutes make the legs straight and stretched.
+At the same time, the muscles of the thighs and glutes made the legs straight and stretched.

 3. Final Phase

 In this stage, the muscles of the abdomen are involved, which stabilize the trunk, while the thighs and buttocks remain tense.
-The arms, with the strength of the biceps, push the handles towards the abdomen, while the torso is tilted slightly backwards and the chest is removed to increase the amplitude.
+The arms, with the strength of the biceps, push the handles towards the abdomen, while the torso is tilted slightly backward and the chest is removed to increase the amplitude.

 4. Recovery Phase